Ximidar/Flotilla/README.md

 - Flotilla_CLI
 CLI tool for Executing commands to Flotilla.
 Currently it is just a CLIGUI tool for connecting to Commango

+- FM
+File Manager that will organize and keep track of files.

 ### What tools are coming?

-- FM
-File Manager that will organize and keep track of gcode files.

 - Web Interface
-Go Buffalo Server to host a webpage users can use on their home networks.
-This will use the Go Buffalo Package.
+Go Server to host a webpage users can use on their home networks.

-- API
-An API Server that will act as the main point of communication for any services that want to connect over cloud infrastructures.
-It will provide a secure connection over ssl to your print server.
-This may be tied into BuffaloMango using Go Buffalo as well

 - Tango
 GUI for interacting with your printer.
-I haven't decided what framework to use.
-Go doesn't have very many GUI frameworks yet.
+Will build with Qt(Maybe the go version, maybe just straight c++.
+NATS is supposed to be interfacable with any language right?)

+- Node Launcher
+Program for keeping track of nodes and launching them.
+This will also keep track of any custom nodes made by third parties and launch those too.
+This will keep track of output from each node and keep track of the lifecycle of each node.
+If a node goes down this will restart it or blare warning lights or something.

+- Config Node
+This will control the configuration options for Flotilla.
+Other nodes can query this node for what mode they should be in, extra options, everything.
+This will also let the programs know when it is time to update their configuration.

+- CommStatus
+This will monitor the output from the Commango and keep track of things like temperature, error status, current position, ect.

 ### Why are you writing this in go?
 Go strikes a balance between developing rapidly and developing clean code that is easy to read.
 C++ is too heavy for this project and a python printer server has already been made.
 Go is the easiest language to cross compile I have ever experienced, and it is extremely easy to write tests for it.